Find Your Place: The Sit-to-Stand Challenge

 SilverSneakers gives you free, unlimited access to more than 15,000 gyms and fitness centers across the nation, plus classes and tools designed to keep older adults strong and independent.
 Check your eligibility instantly here.
 Already a member?
 Get your SilverSneakers member ID and exclusive content by logging in to or creating your online account here.

-Find out if your health plan already includes the SilverSneakers benefit.
+You may already be eligible for the SilverSneakers benefit.
 CHECK YOUR ELIGIBILITY